gabrielmiller/homelab/README.md

 - Currently I run the chatterbox tts webserver on the public internet from my house at a cheapo domain using a cert from letsencrypt.
 It's just secured with basic auth.
 I only leave it running when in use or when I'm at friends and plan to use it there.
 I have a few plans for this:
     - Put it behind a reverse proxy so that the proxy is responsible for tls termination and authentication
     - Create a separate service, also behind a reverse proxy, that allows for remotely starting the machine and service.
-    - Similarly, create a service that automatically powers off the high-power servrt after a period of inactivity so that it isn't needlessly consuming electricity.
+    - Similarly, create a service that automatically powers off the high-power server after a period of inactivity so that it isn't needlessly consuming electricity.
 It would be convenient to have a cron system where you book a certain amount of time to keep it awake and then have it otherwise keep it turned off. _As far as I've been able to tell this seems to be complicated by my current network topology, and wake on lan doesn't consistently work because this server runs on a flaky wireless bridge._
 - I don't have a great backup solution for my photos.
 I currently make a couple copies every december 31 on various hard drives and I also burn a blue ray disc with that year's worth of photos.
 I intend to set up a cron to regularly sync these files to a service like S3 to have more peace of mind.
 - It would also be nice to hook up more automation between photoprism and my personal photo sharing site so as to not have to manually do a number of steps to deploy new content.